-Before considering how to share our land with reptiles and amphibians and protect them, we must understand how human activities might threaten their populations.
-Once armed with this information, we can manage and use the land in harmony with wildlife’s needs.
+Before considering how to share our land with reptiles and amphibians and to protect them, we must understand how human activities might threaten their populations.
+Armed with this information, we can manage and use the land in harmony with the needs of wildlife.

 Habitat Loss and Fragmentation

-Habitat is lost when a natural area is converted into a developed area that herps no longer can use.
-Filling in low-lying areas to level the land eliminates pools used to breed, hide, or cool off.
-Clearing forests removes sheltering trees, leaves, shrubs, and access to hibernacula that protect animals and provide safe nesting and hibernation sites.
+Habitat is lost when a natural area is converted into a developed area that herps can no longer use.
+Filling in low-lying areas to level the land eliminates the pools used for breeding, hiding, or cooling off.
+Clearing forests removes sheltering trees, leaves, shrubs, and access to shelter areas that protect animals and provide safe nesting and hibernation sites.

-Habitat is fragmented when roads, neighborhoods, shopping centers, or other developments divide them, risking exposure to predators, vehicles, and the weather as herps move between the smaller habitat patches.
-If development isolates a lake, pond, or stream from drier areas or disturbs a particularly sensitive habitat, it will be especially likely to increase mortality rates for herps.
+Habitat is fragmented when roads, neighborhoods, shopping centers, or other developments divide them.
+Fragmentation increases risks exposure to predators, vehicles, and the weather as herps move between the smaller patches of habitat.
+Development that isolates a lake, pond, or stream from drier areas or disturbs high quality habitat can increase mortality rates for herps.

 Nearly everyone has seen an eastern box turtle whose shell was crushed as it tried to cross a highway.
-Snakes basking on roads and frogs dispersing from their birth ponds also are frequent victims of vehicles.
+Snakes basking on roads and frogs that are leaving their birth ponds also are frequent victims of vehicles.
 Herps have nearly no chance of surviving a trip across a heavily traveled (15,000 vehicles/day) road.

 Sedimentation and Pollution

-In addition to washing sediment into streams, rainwater washes toxins, including insecticides, herbicides, fertilizers, and petroleum products, into waterways and low-lying wetlands.
-Toxins poison amphibians directly through their permeable skin or eggs; herps that eat contaminated prey become sick.
-Fertilizers washed into ponds and streams can cause algal blooms that make laying eggs impossible for amphibians, reduce the amount of oxygen in the water, and kill the invertebrates that amphibians eat.
-Insecticides reduce herps’ food supply, as insects make up much of the prey for both reptiles and amphibians.
+In addition to washing sediment into streams, rainwater washes toxins, such as insecticides, herbicides, fertilizers, and petroleum products, into waterways and low-lying wetlands.
+Toxins poison amphibians directly through their permeable skin or eggs, and herps that eat contaminated prey become sick.
+Fertilizers that are washed into ponds and streams can cause algal blooms that make laying eggs impossible for amphibians, reduce the amount of oxygen in the water, and kill the invertebrates that amphibians eat.
+Insecticides reduce herps’ food supply, because insects are much of the prey for both reptiles and amphibians.

 Creating a Backyard Habitat

-People can do a lot to help conserve herp populations right in their own backyards.
+You can do a lot to help conserve herp populations right in your own backyard.
 You can help by planning for wildlife when you decide how to manage your lawn and garden.
-Many of the same practices that will make your backyard attractive to herps also will attract other wildlife such as birds and butterflies.
+Many of the practices that will make your backyard attractive to herps will also attract other wildlife such as birds and butterflies.

 Part of managing your yard for herps requires creating or improving habitat.
 To help provide for herps’ habitat needs, you can:

 - Add a pool or pond (see Adding a Water Feature).
-Include native plants such as pickerelweed (Pontederia cordata), but do not add fish, as they will eat amphibian eggs and larvae.
-If you are concerned about mosquitoes, you can use treatments available at gardening stores that contain a chemical named Bt-israelensis (Bt-i) and marketed under the name Mosquito Dunks.
-These tablets are added to pools or other standing water and prevent mosquito larvae from surviving, but they do not harm other wildlife.
-Dragonflies are predators of mosquitoes, so planting underwater vegetation where dragonfly nymphs can hide and plants where adult dragonflies can perch and lay eggs will help attract them to your pool.
+Include native plants such as pickerelweed (Pontederia cordata), but do not add fish, because they will eat amphibian eggs and larvae.
+If you are concerned about mosquitoes, you can use treatments available at gardening stores that contain a chemical named Bt-israelensis (Bt-i) and are marketed as Mosquito Dunks.
+These tablets are added to pools or other standing water to prevent mosquito larvae from surviving, and they do not harm other wildlife.
+Dragonflies are predators of mosquitoes.
+Planting underwater vegetation where dragonfly nymphs can hide and plants where adult dragonflies can perch and lay eggs will help attract them to your pool.
 Some salamander larvae also prey on mosquito larvae.

 - Select native species for your garden.
-Native wildlife species survive best when surrounded by plants that are native to the region in which they live.
+Native wildlife species survive best when surrounded by plants that are native to the region where they live.
 Non-native plants, especially those that grow uncontrolled, can disrupt the natural ecosystem in your yard.
-For information on native plant species in the Southeast, visit the Going Native website.
+For information on the importance of native plants to wildlife, visit the Wildlife Friendly Landscapes website.

 - Provide shelter (see Providing Shelter for Herps).
-Providing shelter for herps can mean building a structure or simply not removing shelter that already is present.
-Dead trees, stumps, and taller grass all provide good protection for herps.
+Providing shelter for herps can involve building a structure or simply not removing the shelter already in place.
+Dead trees, stumps, and taller herbaceous plants (forbs, or broad-leafed plants, and grasses) provide good protection for herps.
 Consider building rock piles or walls near a pond, pool, or wet area to provide both shelter and basking sites.
-Brush piles placed on dry land near a tree, bush, or thicket are readily used by herps—just be sure not to include chemically-treated wood.
+Brush piles placed on dry land near a tree, bush, or thicket are readily used by herps—just be sure not to include any chemically-treated wood.

 Adding a Water Feature

-A water feature like the one in Figure 13 is an excellent habitat for herps.
-It provides aquatic habitat and a rock wall for shelter.
+A water feature like the one in Figure 13 is excellent habitat for herps that provides water and a rock wall for shelter.
 Keep in mind, however, that an elaborate water feature is not necessary.
-A large trashcan filled with rain water will attract treefrogs in the spring.
-If you do choose to build a minipond, keep these ideas in mind:
+A large trashcan filled with rainwater will attract tree frogs in the spring.
+If you choose to build a mini-pond, keep these ideas in mind:

-Good habitat is wasted if your yard is otherwise unsafe for herps.
+Good habitat will be wasted if your yard is unsafe for herps.
 To reduce hazards to herps, you should:

 - Control household pets that might harm herps or their habitats.
 Outdoor cats and dogs prey on lizards and a variety of other wildlife.
-Studies have shown that up to 90 percent of outdoor domestic cats’ diet can be wild animals.
+Studies have shown that up to 90% of the diet of outdoor domestic cats might be wild animals.
 Dogs trample leaves and disturb garden pools.
-Keep your cat indoors and restrict your dog from wildlife habitats to maintain healthy herp populations in your yard.
+Keep your cat indoors and restrict your dog from newly created habitat to maintain healthy herp populations in your yard.

 Providing Shelter for Herps

-Once you have created a habitat for amphibians and reptiles, wait for them to arrive naturally.
+After you have created food and cover for amphibians and reptiles, wait for them to arrive naturally.
 Never move herps from the wild to your yard.
-It may take several months for them to start appearing—longer if you are farther away from other natural habitat.
+It may take several months for them to start appearing—and that may be longer if you are farther away from other habitat.

 You can view your new backyard inhabitants with binoculars, especially close-focusing binoculars, and you may notice signs of herps such as shed skins or eggshells.
-Most of the time you can learn a lot by viewing from a distance, but a close-up look is very interesting, especially for children.
-If you choose to handle herps you find in your yard, do so minimally and with great care.
-Handling an animal risks injuring it or, in the case of amphibians, exposing it to any chemicals you might have on your hands from soap, lotion, or insect repellant.
-Some species can inflict injuries from bites or scratches if carelessly handled.
+Most of the time, you can learn a lot by viewing from a distance, but taking a close-up look is very interesting, especially for children.
+If you choose to handle herps you find in your yard, do so with great care.
+Handling an animal risks injury or, in the case of amphibians, exposing the animal to chemicals you might have on your hands from soap, lotion, or insect repellant.
+Some species can inflict injuries from bites or scratches if they are handled carelessly.

-A note about venomous snakes: North Carolina is home to six venomous snake species (Figure 14).
-Copperheads are the most commonly found backyard venomous snake in North Carolina.
-They are secretive and typically are not aggressive, and pose a threat only if provoked.
+A note about venomous snakes.
+North Carolina is home to six venomous snake species: timber rattlesnake, eastern coral snake, pigmy rattlesnake, cottonmouth, copperhead, and eastern diamondback rattlesnake (Figure 17).
+Copperheads are the most common backyard venomous snakes in North Carolina.
+They are secretive and are typically not aggressive, and they pose a threat only if provoked.
 If you find a venomous snake in your yard, keep pets and small children who might disturb the snake away from the area where it was seen and leave it alone.

-• Protect seasonal wetlands during construction.
+- Protect seasonal wetlands during construction.
 Undisturbed, low-lying areas that are seasonally wet are particularly important for herps.
-These temporary, or ephemeral, pools often stay wet just long enough for aquatic larvae of many frogs, toads, and salamanders to hatch and metamorphose into terrestrial adults.
-There are no fish in them that might eat amphibian eggs, so they are relatively safe places to lay eggs.
+These temporary pools often stay wet just long enough for the aquatic larvae of many frogs, toads, and salamanders to hatch and change into terrestrial adults.
+There are no fish in these pools that might eat amphibian eggs, so they are relatively safe places to lay eggs.
 These pools provide a good prey base of insects and vegetation.

 - Do not disturb buffer zones adjacent to wetlands.
-Protecting uplands is important so that many turtles and other pond-dwelling herps can safely lay their eggs out of the water.
-Many salamanders that lay their eggs in ephemeral pools live in the adjacent uplands during most of the year.
+Protecting uplands next to streams and wetlands is important so that many turtles and other pond-dwelling herps can safely lay their eggs out of the water.
+Many salamanders that lay their eggs in temporary pools live in the adjacent uplands during most of the year.

 - Reduce potential for road mortality.
 Community planners should reduce speed limits, install speed bumps, and put up signs alerting drivers where herps and other wildlife are likely to cross roads.
 Installing fences and culverts or amphibian tunnels can help route reptiles and amphibians safely under a roadway.
 Avoid new road construction around critical herp breeding wetlands.